asmallstudio/auxano/README.md

 Continuous integration is handled by two sources, Netlify and CircleCI:

-- Netlify: Will verify the application build by running `yarn run build`
+- Netlify: Will verify the application builds by running `yarn run build`
 - CircleCI: Will verify the tests by running `yarn run test`
   - The configuration for CircleCI is located in the `.circleci` folder
-  - The branches that will trigger a test are `master` and `develop`
+  - Pull requests to branches `master` and `develop` will trigger tests